yt-project/yt/doc/source/developing/creating_frontend.rst

    either all data in a region or a subset of that data.

+Note that a frontend can be built as an external package.
+This is useful to develop and maintain a maturing frontend at your own pace.
+For technical details, see :ref:`frontends-as-extensions`.

 If you are interested in adding a new code, be sure to drop us a line on `yt-dev <https://mail.python.org/archives/list/yt-dev@python.org/>`_!